awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPNRoutingTypes.md

-# Site\-to\-Site VPN Routing Options<a name="VPNRoutingTypes"></a>
+# Site\-to\-Site VPN routing options<a name="VPNRoutingTypes"></a>

 When you create a Site\-to\-Site VPN connection, you must do the following:
 + Specify the type of routing that you plan to use \(static or dynamic\)
 + Update the [route table](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) for your subnet

-There are limits on the number of routes that you can add to a route table\.
-For more information, see the Route Tables section in [Amazon VPC Limits](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html) in the *Amazon VPC User Guide*\.
+There are quotas on the number of routes that you can add to a route table\.
+For more information, see the Route Tables section in [Amazon VPC quotas](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html) in the *Amazon VPC User Guide*\.

-## Static and Dynamic Routing<a name="vpn-static-dynamic"></a>
+## Static and dynamic routing<a name="vpn-static-dynamic"></a>

 The type of routing that you select can depend on the make and model of your VPN devices\.
 If your VPN device supports Border Gateway Protocol \(BGP\), specify dynamic routing when you configure your Site\-to\-Site VPN connection\.
 If your device does not support BGP, specify static routing\.
-For a list of static and dynamic routing devices that have been tested with Amazon VPC, see [Customer Gateway Devices We've Tested](https://docs.aws.amazon.com/vpc/latest/adminguide/Introduction.html#DevicesTested) in the *AWS Site\-to\-Site VPN Network Administrator Guide*\.
+For a list of static and dynamic routing devices that have been tested with Amazon VPC, see [Customer gateway devices that we've tested](your-cgw.md#DevicesTested)\.

 When you use a BGP device, you don't need to specify static routes to the Site\-to\-Site VPN connection because the device uses BGP to advertise its routes to the virtual private gateway\.
 If you use a device that supports BGP advertising, then you cannot specify static routes, If you use a device that doesn't support BGP, you must select static routing and enter the routes \(IP prefixes\) for your network that should be communicated to the virtual private gateway\.

 We recommend that you use BGP\-capable devices, when available, because the BGP protocol offers robust liveness detection checks that can assist failover to the second VPN tunnel if the first tunnel goes down\.
 Devices that don't support BGP may also perform health checks to assist failover to the second tunnel when needed\.

-## Route Tables and VPN Route Priority<a name="vpn-route-priority"></a>
+## Route tables and VPN route priority<a name="vpn-route-priority"></a>

 [Route tables](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) determine where network traffic is directed\.
 In your VPC route table, you must add a route for your remote network and specify the virtual private gateway as the target\.
 This enables traffic from your VPC that's destined for your remote network to route via the virtual private gateway and over one of the VPN tunnels\.
 You can enable route propagation for your route table to automatically propagate your network routes to the table for you\.